Equity

 Strengthen Capacity

 It matters, as well, what kinds of facilities we have for instruction and student services.
 Many of our classrooms and buildings are outmoded, and ill-suited to emerging instructional needs, including simultaneous online/in-person teaching.
-Part of the Equity Can't Wait campaign is making a start on upgraded or new facilities.
+With your help, we can strengthen our capacity to deliver a top-notch educational experience for every student.

 Top priorities: